owncast/owncast/.github/ISSUE_TEMPLATE/bug-report-feature-request.md

 about: Having problems or have ideas?
 We'd love to know what you think and help you out.
 ---

 Thanks for helping by reporting issues and sharing ideas you might have!
+Please delete this message before submitting your issue, this is just a note to help.

 ## Feature requests